-The Best, Most Effective and Strongest Weed Killer (Herbicide) For Your Garden
+The Strongest and Best Weed Killer For Your Garden

 Before we get into this guide let’s just get something cleared up, there are no such things as “Weeds” a weed is just a name for a plant that is growing somewhere that you don’t want it to grow.

-Weed Killers are therefore designed to kill plants, knowing which weeds you want to eliminate will determine your choice in weed killer
+Weed Killers are therefore designed to kill plants, knowing which weeds you want to eliminate will determine which is the best weed killer for you.

 It’s important to keep on top of weeds in your garden as they compete with other plants for both space and nutrients.

 Up until 2009 Sodium Chlorate was used as a weed killer by gardeners up and down the UK until EU legislation banned it.
 So what are the ingredients in weed killers available in the UK and what are they used for:

 - 2,4-D is an organic compound good for large areas and big lawns.

 - Acetic acid is a moss and algae killer (not for use on lawns) also used in garden cleaners

 - Boric acid is the safest and mildest of all.